helloamandamurphy/tasker-frontend/DevLog.md

 -Locally store timer info

 ### May 28
 -Continued working on site review
+-New issue where the login/signup forms are rendering under the Home Component.
+(Look at the Switch case in App.js) -Need to go through each component/container and identify type or move to the correct folder as necessary